PriscillaDuah14/ATM_MACHINE/README.md

 Change PIN: Confirms the current PIN, then prompts for and verifies a new 4-digit PIN.

+Check amount withdrawable: Confirms if the user can withdraw an amount of money or not.

 Exit: Summarizes total deposits and withdrawals before closing the program.

 4. Error Handling: